Educational PartnershipDOMANI aims to build an educational partnership between twelve EU, Ukrainian and Mongolian institutions

 National University of Mongolia, Mongolia

-The development of a joint educational platform in the DOMANI project based on the best practices of the European Education Area and the INTENS Doctoral School is an example of a new generation of international cooperation.
+The development of a joint educational platform in the DOMANI project based on the best practices of the European Education Area and the INTENSE Doctoral School is an example of a new generation of international cooperation.
 The six cross-cutting themes of DOMANI cover key areas ensuring post-war recovery, green transformation and sustainable development of our country.
 Efforts to develop curricula and create learning materials will be compensated by the demand for lifelong learning.

 Nadiya Maksymenko, Sc.D